-Emerald Swift get their name due to the males are bright colours.
+Emerald Swift get their name due to the males bright colours.
 They are small sized, very active and easy species to keep.

 Emerald Swifts have this name due to the bright colouration of the males.
 They are general an emerald green colour along the body with black speckled markings.
-The throat, tail and flanks (each side of belly) is blue, orange can also be seen on the throat of displaying males.
+The throat, tail and flanks (each side of the belly) is blue, orange can also be seen on the throat of displaying males.
 Black is present just above the shoulders.

 The females are drabber looking; they tend to have a grey/brown overall colour with black speckles, some may have a green tinge to them, but nothing like the males.
 Both sexes are spiny looking and the scales are rough to the touch.
 They reach an average size of between 15-20cm (6-8”).